A sighting of Jaguar will be a highlight of the tour Photo: Rich Hoyer

 We’ll have a late lunch back at our hotel followed by an afternoon walk nearby for any birds we might be missing.
 Night in Porto Iguazú, Argentina.

-Day 19: After some early birding near the hotel, the extension ends with transfers back to the Foz do Iguaçu airport (Brazilian-side) for flights home.
+Day 19: After some early birding near the hotel, the extension ends in the early afternoon with transfers back to the Foz do Iguaçu airport (Brazilian-side) for late afternoon flights home.

 This tour is arranged by our American partner WINGS